 Seniors!
 August is National Immunization Awareness Month

-While there is no vaccine for the novel coronavirus yet, public health experts say that immunizations will be critical for everyone, but especially the elderly and infants/children.
-That’s because a wave of influenza or other infectious disease happening in addition to a COVID-19 outbreak could have a serious impact on hospitals, nursing homes, and other healthcare facilities.
+While there is no vaccine for the novel coronavirus yet, public health experts say that immunizations will be critical for everyone, especially the elderly and infants/children.
+That’s because a wave of influenza or other infectious diseases, in addition to a COVID-19 outbreak, could seriously impact hospitals, nursing homes, and other healthcare facilities.

 Getting Immunization Information